bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 The [CGCloud plugin for Spark](https://github.com/BD2KGenomics/cgcloud/blob/master/spark/README.rst) lets you setup a fully configured Apache Spark cluster in EC2.

-Prior to following these instructions, you need to already have setup your AWS account and know your
+Prior to following these instructions, make sure you have set up your AWS account and know your
 AWS access keys.
 See https://aws.amazon.com/ for details.